 Rewake's role in the reliability of refurbished equipment

-- From certified laboratories (public or private).
+- Sourced from certified laboratories (public or private).

 Conclusion: a reasoned strategic choice